 In Scrum, openness isn’t just about sharing everything with your team about your own progress during the daily standup.

 It’s also about being open with your client throughout the whole process.
 The customer is viewed like another team member — someone you collaborate with and can bounce ideas off of.

 You must work to get your stakeholders’ honest opinion during the Sprint review, so you can truly meet your definition of done, or make the necessary adjustments to your iteration.

 This value also encompasses the idea of being open to learning and implementing new solutions and techniques.

 What sets an Agile team apart is that they can collaborate without clear leaders and work together to adapt quickly to changing priorities.
-How can a team self-organize if you don’t respect each other?
+Respect is a baseline component for teams to be able to self-organize.

 Always give everyone the time to share during the daily Scrum, Sprint planning meetings, and other Scrum ceremonies.
 Always listen to everyone involved, from team member to stakeholder.

 You also need to respect the Scrum process itself.